Culture Vultures: The 10 Best Museums in the UK - Find the Kids Museums Near You

 We’ve all been there: museum trips consisting of soggy macs and even soggier sandwiches, but not today!
-There are loads of mind-bending museums across the UK just waiting to be explored, with all sorts to expand little minds.
-Think living museums, animatronic T-Rexs or even dropping deep into a mineshaft - plus a lot of them are free.
+There are loads of mind-bending UK museums just waiting to be explored, with all sorts to expand little minds.
+Think living museums, animatronic T-Rexes or even dropping deep into a mineshaft - plus a lot of them are free.

-So without further ado, check out our best museums in the UK and plan your next educational outing, rainy or otherwise.
+So without further ado, check out our best museums in the UK for kids and plan your next educational outing, rainy or otherwise.

-National Space Centre, LeicestershireSuit up and step into the unknown, at the National Space Centre.
+National Space Centre, LeicestershireSuit up and step into the unknown, at the National Space Centre, which has one of the best planetariums in the UK.
 Six interactive galleries take you on a quest through the museum’s lunar base, past alien autopsies (eek!) and on a wild ride into the solar system aboard 3D simulators.
 Your mission will then lead you right up to the iconic rocket tower; at 42m high, it’s a spectacle and houses actual spacecrafts and moon rock, as well as the Apollo Lunar Lander.
 It’s the perfect day out for anyone who ever dreamt of becoming an astronaut.

 Best for: Watching a 360º show in Sir Patrick Moore’s Planetarium - one of the largest in the UK!

 The Story Museum, OxfordshireBookworms are always welcome at The Story Museum.
 This hidden gem is home to literature's most beloved characters, and their worlds are recreated in incredible detail.
 Drop down a rabbit hole and take a seat at the Mad Hatter’s Tea Party, or push through the back of the wardrobe and into the snowy woods of Narnia.
 Kids can even dress up, choose a crazy title and take their rightful place on a gilded throne.
 If you’ve ever had trouble getting your mini monsters to pick up a book, this UK museum is the ultimate antidote.